The Black-Box Simplex Architecture for Runtime Assurance of Autonomous CPS: Case Studies

-In this experiment, we use seven robotic agents initially positioned on a circle of radius~10, as shown in Figure~\ref{fig:bc_fail}(a).
-At ${k = 11}$, the baseline controller produces an unsafe command sequence.
+\textbf{Successful Recovery After Failure.} We first consider seven robotic agents initialized on a circle centered at the origin, with a radius of~10.
+The initial state of the system is shown in Figure~\ref{fig:bc_fail}(a).
+At ${k = 11}$, the BC produces an unsafe command sequence.
 The state trajectory corresponding to the unsafe sequence is shown in blue.
-As shown in Figure~\ref{fig:bc_fail}(c), the final velocities of the two agents corresponding to the larger red dots are converging after simulating the current state with the unsafe sequence.
-Hence, at ${k = 11}$. the decision module rejects the proposed command sequence and shifts control to the previous safe command sequence, which safely recovers the system.
-The last command in the stored command sequence is a zero acceleration and is repeated forever.
-Here, we purposefully did not return control to the advanced controller.
-A video of the simulation is available online.\footnote{\url{https://streamable.com/yoltx4}}
+As shown in Figure~\ref{fig:bc_fail}(c), the final paths of the two agents corresponding to the larger red dots cross after simulating the current state forward with the unsafe sequence.
+Hence, at ${k = 11}$, the DM rejects the proposed command sequence and shifts control to the previous safe command sequence, which safely recovers the system.
+Here, we purposefully did not return control to the AC to demonstrate how the stored command sequence keeps the agents safe~\footnote{A video of the simulation is available at \url{https://youtu.be/bcVJBkGgnxA}.}.